Online Publication - 1414: John Neuton and the Re-Foundation of York Minster Library (2016)

 The website 1414: John Neuton and the Re-Foundation of York Minster Library was published in 2016 as the culmination of a project to mark the 600th anniversary of the bequest of books made by John Neuton (c.1350-1414), which led to the re-founding of York Minster library.

 The online publication was edited by Dr Hanna Vorholt (University of York) and Peter Young (York Minster).
-As well as essays from contributors across the globe, it contains complete, leafable copies of some of the surviving books still in the Minster’s possession.
-Architectural illustrator Allan T. Adams was commissioned to produce two watercolour drawings that reconstruct the fifteenth-century Minster Library, drawing on new research by Dr Stuart Harrison (Cathedral Archaeologist, York Minster/York Minster Fellow, University of York), Sarah Brown (University of York and Director, York Glaziers Trust), and Professor Christopher Norton (Centre for Medieval Studies, University of York).
-The drawings were funded by the York Minster Fund and now hang in the present-day Minster Library.
-Professor Bill Sherman (Head of Research, Victoria & Albert Museum and Professor of Renaissance Studies, University of York) wrote the introduction.
+As well as essays from contributors across the globe, it contains complete, leafable digital facsimiles of all of Neuton’s surviving books still in the Minster Library’s possession; it also includes digital facsimiles, transcriptions and translations of key documents concerning the foundation of the library and its history.
+Architectural illustrator Allan T. Adams was commissioned to produce two watercolour drawings that reconstruct the fifteenth-century Minster Library, drawing on new research by Dr Stuart Harrison (Cathedral Archaeologist, York Minster/York Minster Fellow, University of York), Sarah Brown (University of York and Director, York Glaziers Trust), and Professor Christopher Norton (University of York).
+The drawings were funded by the York Minster Fund and the originals now hang in the present-day Minster Library.
+The Introduction was written by Professor Bill Sherman (Warburg Institute), who was Head of Research, Victoria & Albert Museum, and Professor of Renaissance Studies, University of York, at the time of the project.

 About the Project